 The residency classification received by any student is subject to review and change.
 Each student is held responsible for notifying the Residency Status Office of any change in his legal status as a resident of California.
+A new residency declaration must be made whenever a student interrupts continuous attendance at this college.

-CHANGES IN REGISTRATION
+CHANGES IN PROGRAM